On this page the abuses are categorized

 slaughterhouse they are violently pressed

-foot fractures.
+in crates, often resulting in wing and foot fractures.
 Under these stressful circumstances

 they are transported on (half-open)